ML4ITS/synthetic-data/README.md

 <p align="center"><img src="docs/evals/synth_cgan.png" alt="Home page" width="600"></p>

 ## t-SNE and PCA
-T-SNE and PCA are two slightly more uncommon ways of evaluating performance, but they could help discovery insights by displaying clusters visually.
-For instance, using PCA, we sample the original and generated data from purely using the 10 Hz condition.
+t-SNE and PCA are two slightly more uncommon ways of evaluating performance, but they could help discovery insights by displaying clusters visually.
+For instance, using PCA, we can sample the original and generated data per class, cluster them in pairs and vizualize the distributions as seen below.

 <h2 align="center">C-GAN: Condition on 1-10 Hz</h2>
 <p align="center"><img src="docs/evals/class_pca.png" alt="Home page" width="600"></p>